1. Language and Speakers

 2.4.3.1 Permissible Distribution of Vowels

 Although vowel-initial words are permissible, generally speaking Mirniny follows a CVC pattern.
-All vowels are monothongs.
-Sound rules do not allow for dipthongs, but long vowel sounds can and do occur in word-medial and word-final position.
-Where a complex vowel sound occurs, speakers will often adopt a glide (/y/) between vowels.
+All vowels are monophthongs.
+Sound rules do not allow for diphthongs, and long vowels occur only in the first syllable.
+Where a complex vowel sound occurs, speakers adopt a glide or approximate between vowels.

-To date, GALC research shows /aa/ and /uu/ sounds to be more common than /ii/ sounds.
+To date, GALCAC research shows long vowels /aa/ and /uu/ to be more common than /ii/.

 2.4.3.2 Word Initial Vowels

-Data analysed by GALC linguists has yielded word initial vowels in all three short vowel sounds; /a/ /i/ and /u/.
+Data analysed by GALCAC linguists has yielded word initial vowels in three short vowel; /a/ /i/ and /u/.
 There is no occurance of long vowels in the word-initial position.

 2.4.3.3 Word Final Vowels